 So, who does Australia have FTAs with?

 Australia has a number of FTAs in place.
-The links below provide examples of certificate of origin to support these FTAs.
+The links below provide examples of certificates of origin to support these FTAs.

 There are a number of FTAs currently being negotiated.
 Most recently, the European Commission signalled an intent to commence such negotiations.